A Beginner’s Guide to Understanding Your Credit Report

 What to Look for on Your Credit Report

-If you see anything that needs to be corrected in your report, report it to the lender or collection agency as quickly as you can.
+If you see anything that needs to be corrected in your report, report it to the lender or collection agency as quickly as possible.
 Hopefully, it will be a simple mistake that can be easily remedied.

 Discover Your Lending Options